maxbridges/ObjectStorageDedicated/index.md

 # Getting started with IBM Cloud Object Storage Dedicated {: #getting-started}

-{{site.data.keyword.cosdimfull}} provides unstructured cloud data storage.
-You can store and access your content, as well as interactively compose and connect to apps and services.
+{{site.data.keyword.cosdimfull}} provides cloud storage for unstructured data.
+Unstructured data refers to files, audio/visual media,
+PDFs,
+compressed data archives,
+backup images,
+application artifacts,
+business documents,
+or any other binary object.
+Like the rest of IBM Cloud,
+it's built with scalability,
+high availability,
+and durability in mind.
+{{site.data.keyword.cosdimfull}} does not require replication to provide data resiliency, but instead uses erasure coding and an Information Dispersal Algorithm to slice and distribute the object across physical storage appliances.
+Store and access your data over HTTP(S) using an implementation of the S3 API.
 {: shortdesc}

+To use the service,
+follow these steps:

 1. Provision your service instance from the {{site.data.keyword.Bluemix_notm}} catalog.
 Configure your instance and click **Create**.
 If you initially choose the **Leave Unbound** option for the **App** field, you can bind the service instance to your {{site.data.keyword.Bluemix_notm}} app later.

-2. In your service instance dashboard, a bucket to start storing objects.
+2. In your service instance dashboard, create a bucket to start storing objects.

 3. Add a file to your bucket, by using the **Actions** menu.